 Superman first appeared in the DCAU with Superman: The Animated Series.
-His debut episode, The Last Son of Krypton, was built with originality in mind.
+The Last Son of Krypton immediatly showed the promsise of the series.
 Bruce Timm and Paul Dini wanted to create a version of Superman that did not borrow from Donner’s version.
 Immediately, the first episode gives you a strong indication of a brand new story.
 It is worth noting that Superman: The Animated Series never felt like a kids show.
-It had very mature themes, did not hold back on dark moments and did not spoon feed the overall narrative, much like its Batman counterpart.
-The entire first episode of STAS did not even feature Superman.
-Taking a full episode to feature Krypton, its culture, its politics and characters like Jor-El and Lara gave the planet’s demise real weight.
-The aesthetic of Krypton, designed by James Tucker, avoided Donner’s feel.
-Instead, he went with a lush, vibrant landscape with unique architecture and a very futuristic feel.
-This was not only aesthetically pleasing on an animation level, but brought a sense of culture to the dying planet.
-The episode ended with baby Kal-El being rocketed off into space as his parents share one last kiss.
+It had very mature themes and did not hold back on dark moments.

 “But I am Clark.
 I need to be Clark!
 I’d go crazy if I had to be Superman all the time!”